All pens fully serviced, tested, and restored as appropriate. No quibble guarantee and free U.K. postage.

 The pens were only made for a very short time, they were introduced in 1939 and ceased production, never to be resurrected, when the factory was bombed in 1940.
 They are easily identified by the short 'art deco' clip, only used on the Ladies pens.

 This pen is the Blackbird model.
-Although the Swan was slightly more expensive, after having worked on both pens I am convinced that this Blackbird is of, at least, the same quality as the Swan.
-It has the added attraction of the striking 'Blue Pearl' pattern whereas the Swan only came in four solid colours.
+Although the Swan was slightly more expensive, after having worked on both pens I am convinced that this Blackbird is of the same quality as the Swan.
+It has the same gold trim, which has survived very well.

-The pen has an excellent surface and a number of clear imprints, the model number: 'BB205B/42', is stamped at the end of the barrel.
-The '42' is the Mabie Todd colour code, it is described as 'Blue Pearl, light/dark blue marble'.
+The pen has an excellent surface and a number of very clear imprints, the model number: 'BB205B/60', is stamped at the end of the barrel.
+The '60' is the Mabie Todd colour code for Black.

-The pen has been fully restored and tested and is in good working order.
+The pen has been fully restored and tested and is in excellent working order.
 The lever filling system works well and the 14Ct.
 Blackbird nib is a gem.
-It writes very fine line but flexes to broad wit a little pressure and quickly snaps back to fine.
-A person with a decent 'hand' would enjoy producing some outstanding calligraphy effects.
+It writes fine line but flexes to extra broad with a little pressure and quicklyreturns to fine.
+A person with a decent 'hand' would certainly enjoy producing some outstanding calligraphy effects.

 At 11.7 cm. capped and 14.2 cm. posted the Blackbird Lady is a good deal larger than the Conway Stewart Dinkie and the Parker Lady pens.
 It is quite comfortable in use and by modern standards is a normally sized pen.